somethingx01/TopicalAttentionElection/README.md

 Download saved model

 #model
 'model' is the file name. 'model' is the trained and saved model, you can load it to reproduce the experiment results.
-Click xxxxxxxx to download the 'model' file.
+Click https://s3-ap-southeast-1.amazonaws.com/somethingx86dynamics/dataset_election_and_params/ElectionParams.7z to download the 'model' file.
 You should place it in the ./save/0/ directory so that the default 'prediction' function in train.py can detect it.

 -------------
 Calculate dataset statistics